OKMTask

 Collection of assigned roles to the task.

-No. But At least should be a user or role assigned.
+No. But at least one user or role should be assigned.

 Documents